Micro shogi: Promotion

-Thus when a lance, tokin, rook, or knight makes a capture, it reverts to its former state.
+Likewise, when a lance, tokin, rook, or knight makes a capture, it flips back to its former state.

+A piece can flip back and forth during the game as it makes captures.

 A knight which reaches one of the two far ranks is trapped, as is a pawn which captures and thus promotes there.
 Likewise, a pawn that reaches the far rank is trapped, as is a knight which captures there.
-A lance is also trapped at the far rank, but can escape if it captures there and thus demotes to a silver.
+A lance is also trapped at the far rank, but can escape if it captures there and thus promotes to a silver.
 A silver which captures in the far rank and therefore promotes to a lance is trapped.

 Any trapped piece may be captured and returned to play as part of the opposing army.

 A tokin moves the same way as a golden general.

 Drops

 Drops are similar to standard shogi, except that: